 Feeling peckish?
 I know I am!

-Hopefully after reading this post you will have a clearer understanding of some of the traditional English meals and foods you make come across when you visit.
+After reading about all these typical British foods and traditional dishes you will have a clearer understanding of some of the foods you make come across when you visit.

-I have lots of great posts to read all about travel in England to help you plan your visit.
-Also don’t forget to join my UK Travel Planning group on Facebook – it is a great resource for anyone visiting the UK.
+I have lots of great posts to read about travel in England to help you plan your visit.
+Also, don’t forget to join my UK Travel Planning group on Facebook – it is a great resource for anyone visiting the UK.

-- For first time visitors check out my top 15 tips including things to avoid doing when you are traveling the country.
+- For first time visitors check out my top 15 tips including things to avoid doing when you are travelling the country.

 - For book lovers take a look at my top 9 recommended reads which cover the best fiction, non-fiction and travel books.

-- Travelers to the North-East can find lots of information about the Northumberland Coastal Route (a great road trip) as well as things to do in this beautiful county.
+- Travellers to the Northeast can find lots of information about the Northumberland Coastal Route (a great road trip) as well as things to do in this beautiful county.